How do you teach kids to compost?

 Simple.
 You learn how to do it yourself, then make it part of your daily routine and family culture.

-Today I'm sharing these tips on teaching composting to kids at home, plus a Composting for Kids Free Printable Pack.
+Today I'm sharing these tips on teaching composting to kids at home.
+And I'm also sharing my ** newly updated Kids Can Compost Free Printable Pack.
 You'll find the link to sign up for it down at the bottom of the post.

 Composting is a great way to reduce your family's waste, save money, and encourage your children to learn about nature and gardening.
-You'll turn your food scraps and household organic matter into fertilizer instead of sending it to a landfill or a dump.
-You can use it in your raised beds or permaculture garden.
+You'll turn your food scraps and household organic matter into homemade plant food instead of sending it to a landfill or a dump.
+You can use it in your raised cinder block garden beds or permaculture garden.

 For the past two years, we've been composting indoors through the long winter months.
 Now that our two youngest are old enough to take on the composting chores, I decided to include composting as part of our off grid homeschooling routine.